 Transport emissions have a significant share in total air pollution.
-One of the alternatives for reducing transport emission can be improvement of internal combustion engine and petrol quality, use of electro mobiles, etc. In the near future the substance substituting mentioned types of fuel will be hydrogen, which is cheaper and more flexible than electricity.
-In combustion process it mixes with oxygen and without smoke develops steam in insignificant amount.
+One of the alternatives for reducing transport emission can be improvement of internal combustion engine and petrol quality, use of electro mobiles, etc.

 Greening industrial sites and development of forestry economy has a great importance for implementation of measures aiming protection of atmospheric air.
-One hectare forest filters about 50 - 70 tons of dust per year.
+One hectare forest filters about 50-70 tons of dust per year.
 The forest is directly connected to improvement of the health of atmospheric air and protection of water resources, since oxygen is basically filled by photosynthesis.
 1 hectare forest emits 10-15 times more oxygen than any phitocenosis.